turbaevsky/indicators/doc/PI_DB_TS.md

 It is _extremely important_ user to add the [comments](#comments) as shown below for all the data which is reflected into the [QRR](#qrr) report. ![comments](pic/comms.png)
-If the comments exist, the color of the 'C' button is green.
+If the comments exist, the colour of the 'C' button is green.

 ##### View and Enter Data